wboykinm/billmorris.io/blog/_posts/2025-01-15-atlas-miscellaneous-1.md

 ![3](/shoals/assets/img/2025-01-15_3.jpg)

 [Built outside of Brazzaville in the Republic of the Congo for the 2015 African Games](https://web.archive.org/web/20240812010503/https://architizer.com/projects/brazzaville-stadium/), the Stade Municipal de Kintélé caught my attention because of the road transitions at the corners.
-The massive, roughly-rectangular plot of the sports complex contains facilities and playing fields, connected by swooping walkways and passages.
-At two corners along the perimeter of the complex, the wide boulevards connect by enlightened-urban-design roundabouts to an extended fast-transportation network.
+The massive, roughly-rectangular plot of the sports complex contains facilities and playing fields connected by swooping walkways and passages.
+At two corners along the perimeter of the complex, the wide boulevards join via enlightened-urban-design roundabouts to an extended fast-transportation network.
 However, at two other corners, the four-way intersections lead off into dirt tracks or dead-end into scrubland.

 I am familiar with the kind of urban optimism that may come with the boom-and-bust cycles of cash availability; it can affect any form of government and any level of planning.
 My own town [has been trying to extend a dead-end highway for fifty years.](https://web.archive.org/web/20240923100704/http://www.champlainparkway.com/history)